Louis François Mendy

 Louis François Mendy (born 2 March 1999) is a Senegalese track and field athlete who specialises in the 110 metres hurdles and also competes as a sprinter.
 At the 2019 African Games, he competed in the 110 metres hurdles, winning a bronze medal after winning the semifinal.
+Four years later he won gold.

-Louis François Mendy got an Olympic Scholarship and was then selected on an universality place to participate to 2020 Summer Games on 110 m hurdles.
+Louis François Mendy got an Olympic Scholarship and was then selected for a universality place to participate in 2020 Summer Games in 110 m hurdles.